Can dogs eat pickles?

 Can dogs eat pickles with other foods?

-No. The sodium content does not get cancelled out this way.
+No. The sodium content does not get canceled out this way.

 Can dogs eat pickles if they’re less processed?